 Chokes are among the most common BJJ submissions that result in a tap-out.
 Therefore, they are excellent weapons for submitting your opponent, even in the most competitive jiu-jitsu competitions.

-Furthermore, you can set up a choke submission from various positions, such as the closed guard, mount, back mount, side control, half guard, and so forth.
+You can set up a choke submission from the closed guard, mount, back mount, side control, half guard, and other positions.
+Choking techniques in BJJ or MMA leave your opponent with few options for escaping and put you far away from winning the fight.

 Triangle Choke

-The triangle choke is one of the essential submissions in Brazilian jiu-jitsu and MMA.
+The triangle choke is one of the essential choke submissions in Brazilian jiu-jitsu and MMA.
 The good news is that you can get a triangle choke from almost every position, including the guard, mount, back mount, etc.

 It is derived from the Judo martial art and is one of the most savage and practical submissions.

-In addition, an attacker will get a triangle submission when he arrives to wrap his legs over the opponent’s neck and places one of the opponent’s arms inside his legs.
+An attacker will get a triangle submission when he arrives to wrap his legs over the opponent’s neck and places one of the opponent’s arms inside his legs.

+Aside from that, The triangle hold submission is among those blood chokes in Brazilian jiu-jitsu.
 It creates a significant pressure level over the opponent’s neck, which causes blood flow to become disrupted.

 Because of this, the opponent has few options other than to either tap out or go to sleep.